LukePappa/Ourism/text.md

-Adhere to the ultimate principle: be.
+Adhere to the ultimate meditative instruction: be.